MicrosoftDocs/win32-pr.de-de/desktop-src/direct3dhlsl/dx-graphics-hlsl-ddx.md

 ## <a name="return-value"></a>Rückgabewert

-Die partielle Ableitung des *x* -Parameters.
+Die partielle  Ableitung des x-Parameters.

 ## <a name="type-description"></a>Typbeschreibung